sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-python-installation.rst

   `Python Installation Steps for MacOS <https://docs.sparkflows.io/en/latest/installation/installation/python-install-macos.html>`_

-Step 2 : Install Fire Insights
+Step 2 : Install Sparkflows
 -----------

-Install Fire Insights on your machine.
+Install Sparkflows on your machine.
 The machine has to be accessible from the Databricks cluster.

 `Click here <https://docs.sparkflows.io/en/latest/installation/installation/index.html>`_ to know more.

 Step 3 : Upload Fire Wheel File to Databricks
 ----------------------------------
-Fire Insights wheel file has to be uploaded to Databricks.
-Fire Insights jobs running on Databricks make use of this wheel file.
+Sparkflows wheel file has to be uploaded to Databricks.
+Sparkflows jobs running on Databricks make use of this wheel file.

 Upload the file, **fire-x.y.z/dist/fire-3.1.0-py3-none-any.whl**, either under Workspace as a Library on to Databricks under DBFS or in S3 Bucket which is accessible from the Databricks Cluster.